The Open Shortest Path First (OSPF) is classified as an Interior Gateway Protocol (IGP).

 In a link-state routing protocol, each router maintains a database describing the Autonomous System's topology.

-This database is referred to as the link-state database.
-Each participating router has an identical database.
+database.
 Each individual piece of this database is a particular router's local state, e.g. the router's usable interfaces and reachable neighbors.
-The router distributes its local state throughout the Autonomous System by flooding.

 All routers run exactly the same algorithm, in parallel.
 From the link-state database, each router constructs a tree of shortest paths with itself as root.
 This shortest-path tree gives the route to each destination in the Autonomous System.
 Externally derived routing information appears on the tree as leaves.